da-phil/SDC-Model-Predictive-Control/README.md

 ![](imgs/mpc.png)

-A cost function should contain all independed control variables which are actively changed by the optimizer, they are usually squared and added up to a scalar sum.
+A cost function should contain all independed control variables which are actively changed by the optimizer.
+Those variables can be taken directly or more complicated terms can be formulated such as derivatives of those variables.
+Then a weight for each of those terms is assigned in order to able to give some terms a higher importance than others.
+Eventually those terms are squared (L2² norm) and added up to a scalar sum.
+Taking into consideration that our primary objective is to minimize `cte` and `epsi` those weights should be the highest.
+Increasing also the weights for consecutive steering angles and the change in steering angles helps getting a very smooth path.
+The least of our concerns is going as fast as possible, that's why I didn't change those weights.

-In my case I focussed only on penalizing steering actuations and the gaps between sequential actuations.
+So in my approach I focussed only on penalizing steering actuations and the gaps between sequential actuations because it gave the best and smoothest results.
 Because the weight for the cross track error term should be in a similar range it got the same weight `steering_cost_weight`.

 ```c++